apace100/origins-docs/docs/origins/avian.md

 ### Featherweight
 You fall as gently to the ground as a feather would, unless you sneak.

 _You have permanent slow falling, unless you sneak.
-This is inverted while using an elytra._
+This is inverted while using an Elytra._

 Power ID: `origins:slow_falling`